probcomp/metaprob/doc/language.md

 All Metaprob-native compound data is represented using the so-called "trace" data type.
-A trace is a tree structure in which each node has a labeled set of children that are all traces.
+A trace is a tree structure in which each node has a labeled set of children, and all the children are traces.
 Labels are strings or numbers.
 In addition to, or instead of, children, a node may also have a value.

 A trace can be either mutable or immutable.
-Most primitives that create traces return mutable traces.
+The language is in transition between using mostly mutable traces to using mostly immutable traces.
+Most operators are generic and work with either mutable or immutable traces, but you are likely to encounter some inconsistencies.

+A change to a mutable subtrace of a trace t will be visible via t, since structure is shared between traces.

-Trees should not contain cycles, although this is not enforced.
+Traces should not contain cycles, i.e. a trace should not be a descendant of itself, although this is not enforced.

 See below for operations on traces.

+A 'foreign procedure' or 'foreign generative procedure' is just a 'real' Clojure function, i.e. one that is not a seq, vector, map, etc.
+Through use of the Clojure `meta` operator, some functions are also made to look like traces.

+Also see below for operators on procedures.

 ## The Clojure namespaces that implement Metaprob